samirjohnson48/SOSI-2025/README.md

 * [stock_landings.py](/scripts/stock_landings.py): Produces list of stocks with computed 2021 stock landings.
 If proxy species is used for stock landings, it is listed under column 'Proxy Species'.
 Output file: [stock_landings.xlsx]
 * [aggregate_tables.py](/scripts/aggregate_tables.py): Produces all aggregate tables used in report, using the output files in [/output/clean_data/] as inputs.
 Output is stored in folder [/output/aggregate_tables/].
 * [capture_production_figures.py](/scripts/capture_production_figures.py): Produces all capture production analysis figures for the individual areas used in the report.
 Output figures are stored in [/output/figures/].
 Data for the figures are stored in [/output/aggregate_tables/].

+### utils

+This folder contains all scripts with utility functions used by the main processing scripts in the [/scripts/](/scripts/) directory.
+Each file in this folder contains the same name as the file in [/scripts/](/scripts/) directory for which it is used.